DhanashriA/Udacity-Nanodegree/2. Disaster Response Pipeline/README.md

 # Project Overview
-In this project, I applied my newly learned skills to analyze disaster data.
-The project is about building a model for an API that classifies disaster messages.
-This includes creating ETL pipeline and ML pipelines and build a web app where we can input a disaster related message and the message gets classified in the disaster related several categories.
+In this project, I have applied my data engineering skills to analyze disaster data from [Figure Eight](https://appen.com/) to build a model for an API that classifies disaster messages.
+I have created a machine learning pipeline to categorize real messages that were sent during disaster events so that the messages could be sent to an appropriate disaster relief agency.
+Along side ETL pipeline and ML pipeline, the project also includes a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ## Components
 There are three components for this project.